Patents

 This post features presentations by Dr. Kalyan Kankanala delivered at the National Law School of India University, Bangalore, as part of his Patent Law course.
 The first presentation introduces the philosophy of patent law, exploring its social, economic, and utilitarian rationales, the tragedy of commons, and public interest considerations.
 It also describes the patent life cycle and is an updated version of an earlier presentation.
 The second presentation examines the five patentability requirements, using straightforward examples and analyses of the Chemtura and Allergin v.
 Sandoz cases to clarify key legal concepts.
 The materials reflect updated case studies and examples relevant to Indian patent law.

-The second presentation takes a look into the five patentability requirements.
-It discusses each requirement with simple examples.
-Dr. Kankanala discusses the Chemtura case decided by the IPAB, and the Allergin v.
-Sandoz case, decided by the federal circuit, to explain concepts of motivation, reasonable likelihood of success and unexpected result concepts.
+The second presentation examines the five patentability requirements, discussing each with illustrative examples.
+Dr. Kankanala draws on the Chemtura case, decided by the IPAB, and the Allergin v.
+Sandoz case, decided by the federal circuit, to explain the concepts of motivation, reasonable likelihood of success, and unexpected result in the context of patentability analysis.